yandex-cloud/docs/en/managed-redis/concepts/replication.md

 A master host can be changed both automatically as a result of a failure and [manually](../operations/failover.md).
 Manual master switching is available both for a [sharded cluster](./sharding.md#failover) and an unsharded one.

-High data availability in an unsharded cluster is implemented using Redis Sentinel: in a cluster consisting of three or more hosts, Sentinel services automatically manage master selection and replica configurations.
+High data availability in an unsharded cluster is implemented using {{ RD }} Sentinel: in a cluster consisting of three or more hosts, Sentinel services automatically manage master selection and replica configurations.

 In order to make decisions about cluster performance, the majority of Sentinel services need to be healthy.
 As a result, it's more cost-efficient to deploy clusters with an odd number of hosts when working with {{ mrd-name }}.
 For example, a cluster with three hosts can lose one host and continue working, while a cluster with four hosts can also lose no more than one host: if a second host is lost, the remaining Sentinel instances will not be enough to select a new master.